Should you pay an inflated entrance fee to a tourist area?

 - If you are staying in Nepal or want to visit a heritage site more than once than go to the ticket office with your passport and a passport photograph.
 Your ticket can be stamped to allow you access to these sites for the duration of your visa.
 Just don’t lose that ticket with your dates stamped onto them!

-However the best thing a tourist can do is spend some time trying to contact the Nepalese governments heritage department (under Archaeology Ministry) and ask where exactly your money is going before you go.
+However the best thing a tourist can do is spend some time trying to contact the Heritage department (under Archaeology) and ask where exactly your money is going before you go.

-There’s also a feedback section on the Nepalese tourism website.
-I’ve never had a reply – maybe you’ll get lucky.
+There’s also a feedback section on the Nepal tourism website (it keeps changing, so you might have to look around for it…) I’ve never had a reply – maybe you’ll get lucky.

 The future of Nepal’s heritage sites

-This is an additional article highlighting tourist entry fees and Nepalese heritage sites
+This is an additional article highlighting tourist entry fees and Nepali heritage sites